razage/fabula-ultima-unofficial/README.md

 ### Future Content

 If/when new DLC or expansion modules are released for Fabula Ultima, I will probably get around to adding it in eventually.
-Certain things I will not be adding, such as major mechanic variants.
+Certain things I will not add myself, such as major mechanic variants.
 I know there's something on the creator's Patreon about class spheres and that would be a large departure from what I've made, so I will not implement that, for example.

+I am working on a basic implementation of the Ace of Cards.
+GMs won't enjoy running it, especially if there's multiple players using that class.

 ## Installation

-You probably shouldn't install this system right now.
-It barely functions and is in very early stages of development.

-But if you must, manually install this system by downloading the folder and placing it in your `Foundry/Data/Systems` folder.
-Make sure to rename the folder to `fabulaultima` or it won't work.
+In order to install this system, you will need to download this repository as a zip file and extract it to your foundry/systems folder.
+Alternatively, you can use the url `https://raw.githubusercontent.com/razage/fabula-ultima-unofficial/master/system.json` in the "Manifest URL" field when you click "Install System"

 # Copyright